rahulgarg253/project--car-price-predictor/README.md

 * A flask web app that predict the selling price of used car.

-* it uses machine learning models such as random forest regressor,randomized searchcv .
+* it uses machine learning models such as random forest regressor,randomized searchcv to predict the selling price of car.

 ## Attributes
 * Name: The brand and model of the car.